 White supremacy.
 Free land.
 Free labor.
 Genocide.
 Enslavement.
 Manifest destiny; divinely ordained and relentless accumulation, from the ice blue Atlantic to the deep white Pacific blood red sea.
 This is our history, whitewashed, ignored, unreckoned, and unresolved.

-For weeks winds have raged around the police murder, in May, of an unarmed 46-year-old black man, George Floyd, in Minnesota; around the police murder, in March, of a 26- year-old black woman, Breonna Taylor, while she lay asleep in her bed in Kentucky; around the murder of an unarmed black jogger, 25-year-old Ahmaud Arbery, in February, by a white father and son in Georgia.
+For weeks winds have raged around the police murder, in May, of an unarmed 46-year-old Black man, George Floyd, in Minnesota; around the police murder, in March, of a 26- year-old Black woman, Breonna Taylor, while she lay asleep in her bed in Kentucky; around the murder of an unarmed Black jogger, 25-year-old Ahmaud Arbery, in February, by a white father and son in Georgia; around the fatal shooting of Rayshard Brooks after he fell asleep at Wendy’s.
 My own son, Shabda, who died shortly after birth, would now be 25, had he lived.
 These young ones—Breonna, George, Ahmaud, Rayshard—are my daughter and sons, so are they all, the named and the unnamed.

 Today, I type through tears.
 It takes me longer than usual to form a sentence.
 Too tired to rest in the bunker that is my bedroom, I pause to walk and feed the dogs, to water the potted plants.
 Homeostasis is not my privilege.
 Everything hurts.

-In Boise, black women are rare.
-Often white people want to discuss racism, want me to educate them on racism.
+In Boise, Black women are rare.
+Often white people want to discuss racism, want me to educate them about racism.
 Last week, a white woman friend in Boise’s progressive North End—the blue enclave in the purple city in the blood red state—referencing George Floyd, said, “Now we know.
 We can’t deny it.
 We’ve seen it on tape.”

 In America, the culture and experience of white supremacy and racism encourage white amnesia.
-White Americans easily forget that they have seen and read and heard of the deaths of blacks by the hands of whites in whispers, in shouts, in conversations, in letters, on billboards, in newspapers, in songs, in movies, in books, on radio, on television, on video tapes many times for many years.
+White Americans easily forget that they have seen, and read about, and heard of the deaths of Blacks at the hands of whites in whispers, in shouts, in conversations, in letters, on billboards, in newspapers, in songs, in movies, in books, on radio, on television, on video tapes, and elsewhere many times for many years.
 But maybe this time, the collective pain of the coronavirus has helped some to shift, to turn, to open their hearts to feeling, their ears to hearing, their eyes to seeing, their spirits to empathizing with their larger human family.
 Perhaps empathy is a gift in the wound of these particular wrongful deaths; perhaps increased humanity is the gift in the wound of this particularly painful time of massive global death from COVID-19.

 When I again ask him what he will do to help end inequality, he draws a blank.
 When I press, he angrily says, “I don’t have to report to you.”
 But two days later when I ask again, he’s come up with a promising project.

 He says that one of my qualities is persistence.
-I say it would help if white people would get behind themselves and push forward in support of justice for others.
+I say: it would help if white people would get behind themselves and push forward in support of justice for all people.